vedph/cadmus_itinera_doc/help/cited-persons-part.md

 # Cited Persons Part

 This part contains a list of cited persons.
+Each person cited is rather a (structured) name; there can then be zero or more proposed identifications for him/her, with their documentary sources.

 ![cited persons](./images/cited-persons-part-01.png)